-If you have a pending case, you should make arrangements to meet with your public defender in person as soon as you can.
-Here are some practical tips to protect you while your case is pending:
+If you have a pending case, here are some practical tips to protect you while your case is pending.

 How do I know who my Public Defender is?

 A Public Defender is assigned to your case after your initial hearing or first court date.
 Your file is then referred to the Public Defenderís Office.
 The Public Defenderís Office will then assign your case to one of the Public Defenders.
 This process usually takes 4 or 5 days.
 You may call the Office of the Public Defender for information regarding which Public Defender has been assigned to your case and what time your hearing is scheduled.

 How do I know what time I am to appear in Court?

 Once you know who your public defender is, you may contact his/her office and ask for the time of your court hearing.
 If you are not able to reach your attorney or his office staff you may call the Public Defender’s Office for that information.